frickjack/little-automation/AWS/lib/cloudformation/cicd/README.md

 ## Overview

+This folder has two cloudformation templates to setup codebuild:
+* cicdIam.json - sets up IAM role used by ..
+* nodeBuild.json - sets up codebuild resource for a github repo

+The build requires access to a github secret:

 * setup github access token (see https://docs.aws.amazon.com/codebuild/latest/userguide/sample-access-tokens.html).
 Save the token in AWS secrets manager as a secret string with form:

 ```